ruhler/fable/tutorials/MainDriver-1.md

 The `FbleStructValueAccess` function accesses a field of a struct by position.
 The `FbleUnionValueTag` function returns the tag of a union value.
+There's also an `FbleUnionValueAccess` function you could use to access the field of a union value if you wanted to.

 ### Cleaning up